Namia River Retreat Review: Wellness, Your Way

 Breakfast at Merchant Restaurant combines fresh local produce with international favourites, and we found ourselves looking forward to trying something different each morning.
 Standout dishes included the Vietnamese salt coffee, fresh bánh mì, seasonal tropical fruit and locally produced yoghurt and cheeses.

-Lunches and dinners at Fisherman's Restaurant highlighted regional seafood and Vietnamese flavours, with favourites including the Namia fried rice, tuna steak, sea bass and the house chilli jam.
+Lunches and most dinners were at Fisherman's Restaurant, which showcased regional seafood and Vietnamese flavours, with favourites including the Namia fried rice, tuna steak, sea bass and the house chilli jam.

-One thing I found interesting was that the menus are not restrictive.
-However there are plenty of nutritious choices, and also room for comfort food if that's what you're in the mood for.
-Rather than telling guests how they should eat, Namia simply provides good quality food and allows everyone to make their own choices.
+One thing I particularly appreciated was that the menus never felt restrictive.
+There are plenty of wholesome, nourishing options, but also room for comfort food if that's what you're in the mood for.
+Rather than prescribing how guests should eat, Namia simply serves excellent food and allows everyone to make their own choices, which I think perfectly reflects the resort's overall philosophy towards wellness.

 Accommodation: Designed for Relaxation

-Every guest at Namia stays in a private pool villa, creating an immediate sense of privacy and space.
-Villas are available overlooking either the Thu Bon River or the surrounding nipa palms, and we stayed in River Pool Villa 138.
-Guests are provided bamboo bikes or can simply call for a buggy.
+Every guest at Namia stays in a private pool villa, either overlooking the Thu Bon River or the surrounding lush Nipa palm forest.
+We stayed in River Pool Villa 138, tucked away towards the far end of the resort's five-hectare private island.
+Guests are provided with complimentary bamboo bikes for exploring the local area, while buggies are always available if you'd prefer a lift around the property.

 The villas strike a lovely balance between luxury and comfort.
-Features such as the private swimming pool, pillow menu, in-room drip coffee, complimentary wellness snacks, which are replenished daily all contribute to an experience that feels generous and considered.
+A private swimming pool, pillow menu and a host of thoughtful in-room touches all contribute to a stay that feels generous without ever feeling over the top.

-What I appreciated most, however, wasn't any single design feature.
-It was the feeling of calm the villas create.
-Between the generous outdoor space, thoughtful landscaping and peaceful riverside setting, it became incredibly easy to switch off.
-We both slept exceptionally well throughout our stay, which is often one of the best indicators of how relaxed we've become.
+However, what I appreciated the most wasn't any single design feature.
+It was how quickly the villa encouraged us to slow down.
+Between the plentiful outdoor space, the quiet riverside setting and the simple rituals that became part of each day, it became remarkably easy to switch off.
+We both slept exceptionally well throughout our stay, which is often one of the best indicators of just how relaxed we had become.

 What Namia Does Exceptionally Well

 Many properties successfully combine beautiful accommodation with an excellent spa, but at Namia the wellness philosophy extends much further.
-Daily treatments, movement classes and wellness activities are all included in your stay, making them part of the overall holiday rather than additional extras, though they are all optional.
+Daily treatments, movement classes and wellness activities are included as part of every stay, making them feel like a natural part of the holiday rather than optional extras.
+While participation is entirely optional, having these experiences included encourages guests to embrace wellness at their own pace.

 I also appreciated that the resort feels genuinely connected to its location.
-The spa draws inspiration from Vietnamese herbal traditions, local ingredients feature prominently throughout the restaurants and the easy access to Hoi An encourages guests to experience the destination rather than remaining inside the resort.
+The spa draws inspiration from Vietnamese herbal traditions, local ingredients feature prominently throughout the restaurants, and easy access to Hoi An encourages guests to experience the destination rather than remaining within the resort.

 Nothing feels forced or overly curated.
-Instead, Namia instead creates an environment where slowing down happens naturally.
+Instead, Namia creates an environment where slowing down happens naturally.

 Wellness: A Daily Invitation